cyberboy666/r_e_c_u_r/dotfiles/preparing_image.md

 and remove the line `@point-rpi`

-(im not sure exactly what each part does and if it works but is suppose to stop screensaver / hide cursor / remove on screen power warnings etc)
+these are suppose to stop screensaver / hide cursor / remove on screen power warnings etc

 - i then went into pi item -> Preferences and set a black background , small task bar , no screensaver  and went into the file explorer -> Edit -> Preferences -> Volume Managment -> unchecked 'show available options for removable media ...'

 and made taskbar auto hide...

-creating internal storage folder in ~/Videos
+created internal storage folder in ~/Videos

-splash screen : can set a custom splash screen by setting an image at `/usr/share/plymouth/themes/pix/splash.png` , i made a copy of the original : `sudo cp /usr/share/plymouth/theme/pix/splash-old.png` and then copied my own from a flash stick...
+splash screen : can set a custom splash screen by setting an image at `/usr/share/plymouth/themes/pix/splash.png` , i made a copy of the original, and then copied my own from a flash stick...

 ## lcd display drivers

 these are the drivers for the waveshare displays that work on the cheep lcd i ordered online ( [LCD-show-170703] ).

-my screen only needs the LCD35-show and LCD-hdmi scripts. after running both of these scripts the drivers can be deleted since the recur code then handles the switching.
+my screen only needs the LCD35-show-180 and LCD-hdmi scripts. after running both of these scripts the drivers can be deleted since the recur code then handles the switching.

 ## lines added to config.txt